 Rapid Recovery loans are expedited bridge loans for up to $50,000 at zero percent interest for six months.
 Small businesses use the short-term capital to immediately stabilize the business, including covering cleanup costs and lost revenue.
 These loans provide immediate cash to businesses while they wait for a Small Business Administration (SBA) loan or insurance payouts.

 This is NOT a grant program.
 Bridge loans are not designed to be a long-term source of assistance for small businesses.
 As such, eligibility for funding is contingent on the pursuit of other funding sources, including SBA Physical and Economic Injury Disaster Loans.
 Repayment is expected upon receipt of funding from more permanent sources.

 - Loan agreements are for six to nine months, depending on seasonality of the business, and are interest-free (if paid back in that time).

 - Regular payments are not required during the loan term, but the full loan amount must be repaid by the expiration of the loan term.

-- If the loan is not paid in full at its maturity, interest will begin to accrue at a rate of 1 percent per month (on any unpaid balance).
+- If the loan is not paid in full at its maturity, interest will begin to accrue (on any unpaid balance).